newrelic/video-agent-roku/README.md

 The New Relic Roku Agent tracks the behavior of a Roku App.
 It contains two parts, one to monitor general system level events and one to monitor video related events, for apps that use a video player.

 Internally, it uses the Event API to send events using the REST interface.
-It sends two types of events: VideoCustomAction for system events and VideoAction for video events.
+It sends two types of events: RokuSystem for system events and RokuVideo for video events.
 After the agent has sent some data it will be accessible in NR One Dashboards with a simple NRQL request like:

 ```
-SELECT * FROM VideoCustomAction, VideoAction
+SELECT * FROM RokuSystem, RokuVideo
 ```
 Will result in something like the following: